Decorating cookies in the summer can be a nightmare if you don’t know some key tips!

 p.s.s.
 Tried making two versions of the sand castle cookies; one with brown sugar on top, and one just royal icing.
 If you end up making these, know that the flag breaks off very easily. 😉

 p.s.s.s.
-If you’d like to never miss a post, and/or receive more tips on cookie decorating, click on this button below to sign up for free:
+If you’d like to never miss a post, and/or receive more tips on cookie decorating, click on this purple RSS button at the top right of the site.

 Thank you to all my lovely readers here, on facebook, twitter… I am so blessed to receive your sweet comments, emails, facebook comments and tweets.
 You make blogging fun!